 Forgotten bash commands

-There are a few usefull bash commands I came across during my software career, that has a special meaning and should be used more often.
-I guess everyone has theyre own workflow, but mine works well with the few forgotten ones below:
+There are a few useful bash commands I came across during my software career, that have a special meaning and should be used more often.
+I guess everyone has their own workflow, but mine works well with the few forgotten ones below:

 pushd